 Taking personalization a step further, we have also developed a facial recognition solution for an international beauty retailer that will connect customer’s faces with their loyalty program profiles so that they can be sent truly personal beauty regime offerings.

 Some markets move very quickly.
 Take smart fashion.
 Consumers expect to see fashion retailers get trends off catwalks and create inexpensive versions for the high street as soon as collections have been shown in New York, London, Paris and Milan.
 Companies that can do this quickly – such as Spanish retailer Zara – are high street fashion’s big success stories.

 Here technology can help behind the scenes.
 Melon Fashion Group has deployed a virtual fitting room solution using immersive video conferencing, allowing its designers to quickly collaborate with manufacturing for its three brands – Zarina, Love Republic and befree.

 Melon’s design teams are in Russia, while its manufacturing facilities are in China.
 The company can lose weeks in its production schedule shipping sample garments between designers and the factory, tweaking designs and evaluating quality.
-With Melon’s virtual fitting room based on Open Video Presence from Orange Business Services changes can be made instantly.
+With Melon’s virtual fitting room based on Open Video Presence from Orange Business changes can be made instantly.